-You can also download our learning points for each episode and show notes with resources.
+You can also download learning points for some of the episodes.

 Episode 1 - Let's talk about sepsis